 1 How to create a formula

 Can't wait to create your formula?
-Make sure your questionnaire is completed then head straight to the Extra Options tab and select Formulas.
+Make sure your questionnaire is completed then head straight to the Extra Options tab and select Formulas in the Custom Scoring section.

 Click Create formula and you're on your way!
 Let's see how to build the formula.